maxinebaghdadi/Wine-Predictions/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+### BERT Model

+The BERT Model is a state-of-the-art natural language processor recently developed by researchers at [Google AI Language](https://arxiv.org/pdf/1810.04805.pdf).
+In contrast to past models that looked at a text sequence from left to right or combined left-to-right and right-to-left training, BERT implements bidirectional training of a Transformer and thus has a deeper flow and language context than single-direction models.

+Fundamentally, this transformer includes two mechanism:
+  1. Encoder that reads the text input
+  2. Decoder that produces a prediction for task

+This encoder reads the entire sequence of words at once and

 ```markdown
 Syntax highlighted code block